zbo14/retweak/README.md

 The CLI adopts some options from [curl](https://curl.haxx.se/) that take a literal value *or* filename as an argument.
 If you'd like to pass a filename, make sure to prepend it with "@" so the CLI knows you meant to pass a filename! **Note:** for output the argument can *only* be a filename so there's no need to prepend with a "@".

 `retweak` tries to assume sensible defaults when options aren't specified.
 If you provide `-d, --data` but don't specify `-m, --method`, the latter defaults to POST.
 Otherwise, method defaults to GET.
-If the method's POST, PUT, or PATCH, `-t, --tweak` defaults to "data".
-Otherwise, it defaults to "header".
+If the method's POST, PUT, or PATCH, `-t, --tweak` defaults to "data", otherwise it defaults to "url".

 ## Examples